KieranL/Chow-Me-In/server/README.md

   posterName:   the name of the user who posted this chow,
   posterEmail:  the email of the user who posted this chow,
   posterPhone:  the phone number of the user who posted this chow,
+  joinedUser:   the username of the user who has "Chowed In",
+  joinedName:   the name of the user who has "Chowed In",
-  joinedUser:   the username of the user who has "Chowed In" }
+  joinedEmail:  the email of the user who has "Chowed In" }
 ```